There are five Iron-Age hillforts in the North Devon Coast National Landscape.

 The term ‘hillfort’ is misleading.
 Not all hillforts were built on hills, and neither were they necessarily defensive.
 Hillfort were also an expression of status – they were places to see and be seen.

-To find out more about the Iron Age monuments in the North Devon Coast AONB, click on the site specific links below;
+To find out more about the Iron Age monuments in the North Devon Coast National Landscape, click on the site specific links below;